 Grounded in history but glowing with the patina of magical realism, the brothers' adventures carry them through three continents as they search for the meaning behind their births.

-Author Mike Meginnis has published stories in Best American Short Stories 2012, The Collagist, PANK, and many others.
+Mike Meginnis has published stories in Best American Short Stories 2012, The Collagist, PANK, and many others.
 He contributes regularly to HTML Giant and Kill Screen, and plays collaborative text adventures at exitsare.com.
 Meginnis earned his MFA at New Mexico State University, where he served as a managing editor of Puerto del Sol for two years.
-He is now the prose editor of Noemi Press and coedits Uncanny Valley with his wife, Tracy Rae Bowling.
-Meginnis lives and works in Iowa City.
+He now lives and works in Iowa City, where he operates Uncanny Valley Press with his wife, Tracy Rae Bowling.
 He has never seen the ocean.

 ABOUT THE HORATIO NELSON FICTION PRIZE

 We dedicate this prize to Admiral Lord Horatio Nelson, a man who defied convention at every turn.
 A one-eyed, one armed lunatic genius who never gave up, he began his military career fully intact, but eventually lost his right eye (Corsica, 1793) and his right arm (the Canary Islands, 1797) in battle.
 He refused to wear an eye patch over the wound and used it to deliberately ignore a direct order from a superior officer during the Battle of Copenhagen in 1801, coining the phrase “turning a blind eye.”
 When egomaniac and noted short stack Napoleon attempted to use our beloved balloons for evil during the 1798 Battle of Aboukir with a “military balloon corps,” Nelson immediately destroyed the approaching objects, putting a permanent stop to the short-lived European militarization of these symbols of wonder.
 Our hero.